Pope Clement V: Crusades and relations with the Mongols

 Clement sent John of Montecorvino to Beijing to preach in China.

 Clement engaged intermittently in communications with the Mongol Empire towards the possibility of creating a Franco-Mongol alliance against the Muslims.
-In April 1305, the Mongol Ilkhan ruler Oljeitu sent an embassy led by Buscarello de Ghizolfi to Clement, Philip IV of France, and Edward I of England.
+In April 1305, the Mongol Ilkhan ruler Öljaitü sent an embassy led by Buscarello de Ghizolfi to Clement, Philip IV of France, and Edward I of England.
 In 1307, another Mongol embassy led by Tommaso Ugi di Siena reached European monarchs.
 However, no coordinated military action was forthcoming and hopes of alliance petered out within a few years.

-In 1308, Clement ordered the preaching of a crusade to be launched against the Mamluks in the Holy Land in the spring of 1309.
+In 1308, Clement ordered the preaching of a crusade to be launched against the Mamluk Sultanate in the Holy Land in the spring of 1309.
 This resulted in the unwanted Crusade of the Poor appearing before Avignon in July 1309.
-Clement granted the poor crusaders an indulgence, but refused to let them participate in the professional expedition led by the Hospitallers.
+Clement granted the poor crusaders an indulgence but refused to let them participate in the professional expedition led by the Hospitallers.
 That expedition set off in early 1310, but instead of sailing for the Holy Land, the Hospitallers conquered the city of Rhodes from the Byzantines.

 On 4 April 1312, a Crusade was promulgated by Pope Clement V at the Council of Vienne.
 Another embassy was sent by Oljeitu to the West and to Edward II of England in 1313.
 The same year, Philip IV "took the cross", making the vow to go on a Crusade in the Levant.